-the user which writes his own annotations: the engineer writing code specifications is the prevalent scenario here;

-some plug-ins may generate code annotations.
-These annotations can, for instance, indicate that a variable needs to be within a safe range to guarantee no runtime errors are triggered (cf the RTE plug-in [6]).

-the kernel of Frama-C, that attempts to generate as precise an annotation as it can, when none is present.
+- the user who writes his own annotations: an engineer writing code specifications is the prevalent scenario here; - some plug-ins may generate code annotations.
+These annotations can, for instance, indicate that a variable needs to be within a safe range to guarantee no runtime errors are triggered (cf the RTE plug-in [8]). - the kernel of Frama-C, that attempts to generate as precise an annotation as it can, when none is present.

-Of particular interest is the case of unannotated function prototypesa: the ACSL specification states that a construct of that kind "potentially modifies everything" [2, Sec.
+Of particular interest is the case of unannotated function prototypes^{a}: the ACSL specification states that a construct of that kind "potentially modifies everything" [2, Sec.
 2.3.5].
-For the sake of precision and conciseness, the Frama-C kernel breaks this specification, and generates a function contract with clauses that relate its formal parameters to its resultsb.
+For the sake of precision and conciseness, the Frama-C kernel breaks this specification, and generates a function contract with clauses that relate its formal parameters to its results^{b}.
 This behavior might be incorrect - for instance because it does not consider functions that can modify globals.
-While convenient in a wide majority of cases, this can be averted by writing a custom function contract for the contentious prototypes.
+While convenient in a wide range of cases, this can be averted by writing a custom function contract for the contentious prototypes.